sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/Open Redirect/Open Redirect.md

 Normally this vulnerability is using for phishing
 Or you can aim to a internal service of a server and use an [XSS](../XSS/XSS.md) attack to an admin that click in the URL

+If you concatenate this vulnerability with others can be dangerous

 ---

 # Exploiting